David and Goliath in the Forest

-To provide that opportunity, Cappru partners with the Conservancy.
-With support from USAID, the Conservancy is leading a broader effort to transition to a greener economy in São Felix based in part on REDD+ (Reduced Emissions from Land Degradation and Deforestation – and approach that addresses climate change through land use choices; the “+” refers to community benefits).
+To provide that opportunity, Cappru partners with The Nature Conservancy.
+With support from USAID, The Nature Conservancy is leading a broader effort to transition to a greener economy in São Félix based in part on REDD+ (Reduced Emissions from Land Degradation and Deforestation – an approach that addresses climate change through land use choices; the “+” refers to community benefits).

 One of the pillars of this program is to improve the quality of life of local residents – a goal that led directly to work with cacao farmers and others on green agriculture and forest restoration on stream and river banks.